-The iPad's onscreen keypad is designed to help you type faster, better and easily.
-However, using a few tips might save you considerable typing time (and number of strokes) – and it will certainly help you become a pro at typing faster on the iPad.
+The iPad’s onscreen keypad is designed to help you type faster, better and easier.
+However, using a few tips might save you considerable typing time (and the number of strokes) – and it will undoubtedly help you become a pro at typing faster on the iPad.

 Of course, we always have options.
 Now that the iPad is increasingly becoming a creative device where more of production happens as against mere consumption, you’ll find that the iPad keyboard cases come in very handy.

 Let’s Take a Look at iPad Typing Tips and Tricks

 iPad’s keyboard settings (Settings → General → Keyboard) lets you configure many things.
 These include:

 - Enabling a few shortcuts like double-tapping space-bar to produce a period (.)

 - Enabling caps lock etc.

 You can also customize, add and remove a few shortcuts.

 Let’s begin with a couple of basic keyboard shortcuts that you might very useful if you type a lot on the iPad:

 #1.
 Tap the spacebar twice and you get a period.
 This can be helpful if you message/iMessage/Whatsapp a lot.